Exotic topological order in fractal spin liquids: Classical fractal liquid

-To gain more insights, let us represent a one-dimensional ferromagnet by polynomials over $\mathbb{F}_{2}$: \ba{ H = - \sum_{j} Z(x^{j}(1+x)) } where $Z(x^{j}(1+x)) = Z_{j}Z_{j+1}$.
-The Sierpinski triangle model is \ba{ H = - \sum_{ij} Z(x^{i}y^{j}(1+x+xy)) } where interaction terms are translations of $Z(1+x+xy)$.
+To gain more insights, let us represent one-dimensional ferromagnet by polynomials over $\mathbb{F}_{2}$: \ba{ H = - \sum_{j} Z(x^{j}(1+x)) } where $Z(x^{j}(1+x)) = Z_{j}Z_{j+1}$.
+The Sierpinski triangle model, introduced in the previous section, is \ba{ H = - \sum_{ij} Z(x^{i}y^{j}(1+x+xy)) } where interaction terms are translations of $Z(1+x+xy)$.
 In general, one may consider a classical translation symmetric Hamiltonian